-Currently, the Notes do not have the rating assigned by the independent credit rating agency.
-Going forward, one or more independent credit rating agencies may assign a credit rating to the issue of Notes.
+One or more independent credit rating agencies may assign a credit rating to the issue of Notes.
 The rating may not reflect the potential impact of all risks related to structure, market, additional factors discussed in this section, and other factors that may affect the value of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 In addition, other rating agencies may assign unsolicited ratings to the Notes.
 In such circumstances there can be no assurance that the unsolicited rating(s) will not be lower than the comparable solicited ratings assigned to the Notes, which could adversely affect the market value and liquidity of the Notes.